 Effect of Netaji’s earlier visits to England

 During his sojourn to England, he met with the leaders of British Labor Party and political thinkers including Clement Attlee, Arthur Greenwood, and Sir Stafford Cripps.
 Bose also discussed with them about the future of India.
 It must also be noted that it was during the regime of the Labor Party (1945-1951), with Attlee as the Prime Minister, that India gained independence.

-As per the report cited below, if Bose’s death documents are declassified, it may lead to a severe unrest in the country.
-India’s greatest freedom fighter, Subhash Chandra Bose’s death indicate that he died alone in a Soviet prison in Siberia where over 516,841 perished under Joseph Stalin’s rule probably at the request of ………………. yes you guessed it right !!
+India’s greatest freedom fighter, Subhash Chandra Bose’s death indicate that he died alone in a Soviet prison in Siberia where over 516,841 perished under Joseph Stalin’s rule probably at the request of ……………….
+Yes, your guess is as good as mine!

 JAI HIND !!

 I have gathered infos from various books and materials and also based of following reads available on the net: